Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The Qtum Foundation also aims to build a range of other products and services designed to help link businesses with blockchain technology.
 These include smart contract templates for specific business use cases and tools to facilitate the fast creation of dapps.

 QTUM is the native token of the Qtum network, and tokens are required to use Qtum apps and the Qtum blockchain.
-A token crowdsale took place in March 2017 and raised $15 million in five days, resulting in the distribution of 51 million QTUM.
+A token crowdsale was held in March 2017 and raised USD$15 million in five days, resulting in the distribution of 51 million QTUM.